crisouteda/phone-catalogue-client/README.md

 # Phone Catalogue - Client side

+Frontend for phone catalogue management.
+Backend can be found in the following repository: [phone-catalogue-server](https://github.com/crisouteda/phone-catalogue-server)

 ## Starting 🚀

 These instructions will allow you to get a working copy of the project on your local machine for development and testing purposes.